prometheus/snmp_exporter/README.md

 The device metrics themselves are sent through Remote Write; they are not served by `/metrics`.
 The removed `/snmp` and `/config` endpoints return 404.

+Remote Write delivery failures are logged at warning level on the first failed attempt and then at attempts 2, 4, 8, and so on to avoid log flooding.
+A successful request after an outage emits a recovery log, while non-retryable failures warn that the affected batch was dropped.
+Logs never include request headers, credentials, payloads, or response bodies.

 ## Reload

 Reload all configuration without restarting: